olibartfast/huggingface_playground/README.md

-# huggingface_playground
-Huggingface playground on models from https://huggingface.co/tasks
+### Huggingface playground on models from https://huggingface.co/tasks and other resources

 ### Huggingface virtual env setup instructions